ramezrafla/meteor-oplog-deepdiff/README.md

 ## Usage

-For now, clone this package into your packages/ folder, we'll add it to Atmosphere shortly
+For now, clone this package into your packages/ folder, we'll add it to Atmosphere if / when possible

 Then `meteor add ramez:oplog-deepdiff`

+Then you need to copy over three folders from Meteor core into your packages folder and copy over the files in `hacked-core`

 ## How it works